xinran-xu0930/DOIgetDATA/README.md

-# Download the full text of the literature and supplementary documents
+# Download the full text of the literature and supplementary data